gizmo404/miniball-analysis-code/README.md

 # miniball-analysis-code
 Analysis code for MINIBALL experiments at ISOLDE

+Based on code from Vinzenz and Andrés (add full names, institutes)

+g_clx is based on codes by Oliver Niedemeier, with contributions by Nigel Warr

+Current iteration developed by Liam Gaffney (CERN) and Daniel Cox (University of Jyväskylä)

 Code to take med data files and convert them to run and subsequently analyse

 ### Basic process for analysis